 News arrives on heels of Belmont Law’s accreditation success

 Belmont University’s College of Law announced today that Supreme Court Justice Samuel Alito has been confirmed to speak at the school’s first graduation next year.
-The inaugural commencement is scheduled for May 10, 2014 in McAfee Concert Hall, and the College currently anticipates approximately 120 graduates from the three-year program.
+The inaugural commencement is scheduled for 10 a.m., May 10, 2014 in the Curb Event Center, and the College currently anticipates approximately 120 graduates from the three-year program.

 College of Law Dean Jeff Kinsler said, “It is an honor for any law school to have a Justice on the U.S. Supreme Court as its commencement speaker, but it is an especially great honor for a law school to have a Justice on the U.S. Supreme Court Justice as its first commencement speaker.”